11 Expert-Backed Strategies to Become an Exceptional Manager

 Time-Based

 Finally, we have time-based goals.
-This simply means there needs to be a date for the goals to be achieved.
+This simply means there needs to be a date for achieving the goals.

 So now we have SMART goals.